Will New York City Give Up Its Sanctuary Status?

 The Trump administration said on March 27, 2017, it would withhold federal criminal-justice grants from cities, counties and states that don’t fully cooperate with federal immigration authorities, a first strike in the new administration’s battle against so-called sanctuary cities.
 Attorney General Sessions reaffirmed this promise.

 New York City Mayor Bill de Blasio said the city gets more than $7 billion a year in federal aid, and he's threatening to sue the Trump administration if the federal government takes action against the city.

 There have been reports that NYPD cooperates with ICE regarding the criminal docket cases.
-It means that any immigrant who has an appointment date for his/her criminal case, now can be targeted by ICE due to criminal chargers that have not been resulted in any conviction.
+It means that any immigrant who has an appointment date for his/her criminal case now can be targeted by ICE due to criminal charges that have not been resulted in any conviction.
 See here.
 Although currently, NYPD does not enforce Federal immigration warrants, it may be changed after the threats of defunding.

 We hope that New York City will stand with immigrants protecting family unity and common sense.
-New York State Bar Association organized a project to help those with limited funds to find immigration help: here.
+New York State Bar Association organized a project to help those with limited funds to find immigration help.